devnacho/myblog/source/blog_articles/different-ways-to-add-if-else-statements-in-JSX.md

 ```

 ### Option 4:
-If you are a big fan of keeping things inline you can even use it for bigger JSX
+If you are a fan of keeping things inline, you can even use this option for
-blocks.
-In my opinion this way isn't super clear visually so I don't use it as
+bigger JSX blocks.
+In my opinion, this makes things somewhat unclear visually,
-much.
+so I don’t use it as often.

 ```language-js
 class HelloMessage extends React.Component {